Polish Woven Nymph

 Now you are ready to weave your body.
-I have not included step by step instructions for this as it has already been covered in depth on the shuttle weave article and to be honest if you are attempting this fly with silk you would have had to have had plenty of practise with the chenile before hand.
+I have not included step by step instructions for this as it has already been covered in-depth on the shuttle weave article and to be honest, if you are attempting this fly with silk you would have had to have had plenty of practice with the chenille beforehand.

-Start to weave but remember to maintain the same tention through out the tying.
+Start to weave but remember to maintain the same tension throughout the tying.

 Trap the silk with the tying thread in front initially as shown below.